Logging in to the clusters

 [u0123456@ember1:~]$ echo $SHELL

 This will give something like /bin/bash or /bin/tcsh.
 The syntax for scripting each of these shells is different, so make sure you know which one you are using!
+(You can modify your shell through the Edit Profile page.)
 There are also many good resources on the internet for learning shell scripting.
 Associated with each of these shells is a configuration file, called .tcshrc and .bashrc.
 CHPC has specific configuration files that are essential for setting up cluster specific environments that are set up when user account is created.
 In March 2015, CHPC started using modules for environment setup.
 User accounts set up before this time do not use modules.
 In order to proceed with this tutorial, set up your environment for modules as described in our modules help page.

 Note: the rest of this tutorial assumes you are using bash for your shell.